Male hand starts fire with a fire steel, fire striker

 The Fire Fast Trekker Ferro Rod

-The Fire-Fast Trekker is made in Austria and has a hardwood handle (which you scrape off for use as a tinder in an emergency), a 550 paracord strap, and a hardened steel striker.
+The Fire-Fast Trekker is made in Austria and has a hardwood handle (which you scrape off for use as a tinder in emergency situations), a 550 paracord strap, and a hardened steel striker.
 More importantly, it has a magnesium bar attached, which will be covered further below in my post.
 The 3″ Fire-Fast Trekker Ferro rod is not huge, but it’s like the MacGyver of Ferro rods.

-Ferro Rod Made By überleben
+Ferro Rod Made By รผberleben

 How To Use a Ferro Rod

-Now that you have a Ferro Rod, let’s look at how to use a Ferro rod for beginners.
+Now that you have a new Ferro Rod, let’s look at how to use a Ferro rod for beginners.

-Step #2: Place the other end of the Ferro rod on your tinder or just above it, and keep the rod at an angle.
+Step #2: Place the other end of the Ferro rod on your tinder source or just above it, and keep the rod at an angle.

-TIP: You may find it easier to hold the striker steady and pull up on the rod.
+You may find it easier to hold the striker steady and pull up on the rod.
 This helps to avoid splattering your tinder with the striker.

 RELATED: How to Build a Campfire: The Basics of Fire Building